akwhjfdudje/cuda_kernels/README.md

 cmake --build build --config Release
 ```

-This will make an example executable in build/Release
+This will make an `examples.exe` executable in build/Release

 ## Testing